qsnake/gpaw/doc/exercises/diffusion/diffusion.rst

 surface Brillouin zone.
 Use these parameters for the DFT calculations::

-  from gpaw import GPAW
   calc = GPAW(h=0.25, kpts=(2, 2, 1), xc='PBE')

 In order to speed up the calculation, use just a single frozen Al(100) layer.

 * Calculate the energy of the initial and final states.
+Start from this script: :svn:`~doc/exercises/diffusion/initial.py>`.
 Do we need to apply any constraint to the gold atom?

 * What is the PBE energy barrier?